 We all know that ‘Everything is made of something’.
 We use various types of materials such as metals, polymers, ceramics, liquid crystals, and composites for a wide range of applications.
 It is always a new material that open the door to new technologies, whether they are in construction, chemical, civil, agricultural, nuclear, aeronautical, mechanical, biomedical or electrical engineering.

 Google Scholar Scopus ORCID Biography Ts.
-Dr. CHUNG Ping Ping received her Bachelor’s degree in Mechanical & Materials Engineering from University of Technology Malaysia (Malaysia), Master’s degree in Materials Engineering from Loughborough University (United Kingdom) and PhD in …
+Dr. CHUNG Ping Ping received her Bachelor’s degree in Mechanical & Materials Engineering from the University of Technology Malaysia (Malaysia), Master’s degree in Materials Engineering from Loughborough University (United Kingdom) and PhD in Materials …

 Swinburne University of Technology Sarawak Campus and the Institution of Engineers, Malaysia (IEM) Sarawak Branch jointly organized the first online live edition of their Evening Talk series recently.